YearOfProgramming/2017Challenges/README.md

     This program will go to the challenge you are testing and pass in the testfiles within that challenge to your solution.
 Your solution must be named solution followed  by the extension of your choice (e.g. solution.py, solution.exe, etc).
-Your program must expect a line of standard input and the solution must be printed out and terminate with a new line.
+Your program must expect a line(s) of standard input and the solution must be printed out and terminate with a new line.